 The only thing better than the scent of freshly baked cinnamon rolls is the sugary fragrance that blankets the air when you drizzle them with icing.
 It’s a warm embrace that no one should have to live without.
-That’s why I spent years perfecting this gluten-free cinnamon rolls recipe.
+That’s why I spent years perfecting these gluten-free cinnamon rolls.

 They say Rome wasn’t built in a day, and believe me, neither was this recipe.
 But it was worth every dry, gooey, and gummy failure.
 I reminded myself that any waste from testing would be offset by the success all of you could enjoy with your very first batch.

 Yes, now you can enjoy a little … make that a big piece of gluten-free cinnamon roll heaven with sweet glaze dripping into every nook and cranny.
 This is a delightfully soft and tender pull-apart baked good you’ll be proud to serve to friends and family, that is, if you’re willing to share.

 I bake these gluten-free cinnamon rolls every holiday, and they’re always devoured in minutes.
 But I must admit that I’m often tempted to sneak off with a few rolls and a big cup of coffee for myself!